linD026/parallel-programs/README.md

 ### Skip List
 - **ref**:
-    - The cache friendly concurrency skiplist in the kernel space contributed by Liu Bo and Fusion-io.
+    - The cache friendly concurrency skiplist in the kernel space.
+      It is from Liu Bo and Fusion-io.
 - **src**:
     - The sequential program skiplist in userspace.